ibm-cloud-docs/vpc/vpn-onprem-firepower-policy-based.md

 ## Procedure
 {: #cisco-policy-procedure}

-To connect to a Cisco Firepower Thread Defense peer, follow these steps:
+To connect to a Cisco Firepower Threat Defense peer, follow these steps:

 1. Log in to the Firepower Device Manager and click **Device** in the menu bar to view the Device Summary page.
 Then, click **View Configuration** in the Site-to-Site VPN group.